TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 For more information about COPPA, please visit the Federal Trade Commission's web site.

 Parents: If your child is under the age of 13 and has joined Tagged using a false age, please notify Tagged at parentcare@tagged.com, and we will immediately cancel your child's account and nullify all personally identifiable information displaying on the site.
-If you would like to know more about our site, information practices, stored information about your child, or how to close your child's account, please contact Tagged by sending a letter to Tagged.com, 110 Pacific Ave Mall, Box #117, San Francisco, CA 94111.
+If you would like to know more about our site, information practices, stored information about your child, or how to close your child's account, please contact Tagged by sending a letter to Tagged.com, 110 Pacific Ave Mall, Box #117, San Francisco, CA 94111 or by submitting a request at help.tagged.com.
 We will happily respond to all letters from parents with Privacy questions or concerns.

 User Information Collected by Tagged Personally Identifiable User Information